kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 4.md

     In this next section we will create several client applications that will work together to compose a sentence.
 The sentence will contain a subject, verb, article, adjective and noun such as “I saw a leaky boat” or “You have the reasonable book”.
 5 services will randomly generate the word components, and a 6th service will assemble them into a sentence.

 7. Create a new Spring Boot web application.
-Use a version of Boot < 1.3.x.
-Name the application “lab-4-subject”, and use this value for the Artifact.
-Use JAR packaging and the latest versions of Java and Boot.
-Add actuator and web as a dependencies.
+  - Name the project "lab-4-subject”, and use this value for the Artifact.
+  - Use JAR packaging and the latest versions of Java.
+  - Use Boot version 1.5.x or the latest stable version available.
+  - Add actuator and web as a dependencies.

-8. Modify the POM (or Gradle) file:
+8. Modify the POM (or Gradle) file.
-  - Alter the parent group Id to be "org.springframework.cloud" and artifact to be "spring-cloud-starter-parent".
-Version Camden.SR2 is the most recent stable version at the time of this writing.
+  - Add the same dependency management section you inserted into the server POM.
+(You could simply change the parent entries, but most clients will probably be ordinary applications with their own parents.)
   - Add a dependency for group "org.springframework.cloud" and artifact "spring-cloud-starter-eureka".

 9. Modify the Application class.
 Add @EnableDiscoveryClient.